12 Week Nuchal Translucency Scan and Blood Test

 We'll also send a report to your doctor within 24 hours.
 We will give you a copy of your report shortly after your appointment, or we can send it by email.
 In the unlikely event that the scan or blood test reveals anything of concern the sonographer will telephone your doctor immediately.

 Testing for Down syndrome During the ultrasound scan the sonographer measures the fluid beneath the skin at the back of your baby's neck - known as the nuchal translucency.
-This is used along with other information as an indication of the risk of Down syndrome.
+This measurement is combined with other information to estimate the risk of Down syndrome.

 The blood test, which you may have any time after 10 weeks or on the same day as your scan, is used to measure the levels of two hormones in your blood, which provide another indication of risk of having a baby with Down syndrome.
 Although the blood test is optional we recommend it as it increases the accuracy of this test.
 Ultrasound is 70% accurate but increases to 90% when combined with the blood test.